 Restrictions: If you are worried about what is and isn’t allowed on the plane, check out your airline’s website or give them a call.

 Things to know: Check the size of your suitcase.
 (This applies only if you’re flying.)
 Your carryon needs to be a certain size or you’ll have to check it.
 If you do end up checking your bag the total may end up being $50 or more for a round trip.
-It might not seem like a lot but you could use that money when you get to your destination on something fun.
+It might not seem like a lot but you could have use that money when you got to your destination on something fun.
 Bring a day pack to bring around with you during the day.
 This can be a back pack, messenger bag or a small purse.
 Choose whatever is comfortable for you and has enough protection to defer pick picketers.
 Such as a bag zippers and pockets that’s easily accessible for you.

 Essentials: Passport, I bring my passport even if I’m traveling domestically.
-I ended up losing my license to it was a big help until I got back home to get a new one.
+I lost my license while traveling once and it was a big help to have my passport until I got back home to get a new one.
 Bring the credit card you booked your hotel with because they will need it to confirm the booking.
 Also bring cash with you especially if you are traveling to another country.
 Of course you can’t forget your phone as well because it has all the information you need on it.
 From your plane tickets, conformation emails, address etc. Although I would recommend writing all these things down in a notebook in case your phone dies.

 Foot Wear: Sneakers and comfortable shoes are a must.
 Even though I didn’t plan on it, I ended up doing a lot of walking around and I was so grateful that I brought my converse (sneakers) with me.
 They were literally the only shoes I wore the whole time other than my flats.
 Flip flops, sunglasses and a hat are so necessary if you’re traveling during the summer.